tillahoffmann/mininf/examples/minibatch.md

     model()
 ```

+The call to {func}`~mininf.batch` in the model declares that the leading dimension of {code}`X` and {code}`y` should have {code}`n` elements.
+If the number of elements differs, contributions to the log probability will be scaled by the relative size to ensure our estimate is not affected by the size of the minibatch.
+We further optimize inference using the {func}`~mininf.no_log_prob` context to avoid evaluating the log probability of the features {code}`X`.
+While it is useful to declare the features as part of the model for simulations, optimizing the posterior approximation does not dependen on the log probability of the features.

-We will fit two approximations: One optimized using full-batch optimization and one using minibatch optimization.
+Here, we will fit two approximations: One optimized using full-batch optimization and one using minibatch optimization.
 Let us start with the former.

 ```{code-cell} ipython3
 from mininf import condition